Tell us what you would like to see or give us an awesome resource to add to this toolkit.

 NH Title IV-A Student Support and Academic Enrichment Grant Program

-This toolkit will offer resources and guidance to help with the development of your district Title IV-A Student Support and Academic Enrichment program application for funding.
+This toolkit will offer resources and guidance to help with the development of your district Title IV-A Student Support and Academic Enrichment program and complete the application for funding your Title IV-A student support programs.

 The New Hampshire Title IV-A Program is designed to support the New Hampshire vision of competency based education and personalized learning in the context of preparing students for the future.
 This can be accomplished through increasing student opportunities for a well rounded education, developing and maintaining safe and healthy students, and effectively using technology to increase opportunities for digital learning and teaching.